 Why do we adapt?

-Shifting adaption levels refers to when a person experiences a change in what is seen as a neutral stimulus, but is still sensitive to differences in stimulus.
-For example if Harry is given a pay rise he will briefly be happier and then he will become accustomed to the higher salary and will return to his base level of happiness.
+Refers to when a person experiences a change in what is seen as a neutral stimulus, but is still sensitive to differences in stimulus.
+For example if Harry is given a pay rise he will briefly be happier.
+Then he will become accustomed to the higher salary and will return to his base level of happiness.
 However, he will still be grateful when he gets a Christmas bonus.

-Desentization reduces our overall sensitivity which decreases sensitivity to change.
-People who have been trapped in war zones become de-sensitised to the horrors of war and become less sensitive to serious injuries and violent deaths.
+Reduces our overall sensitivity which decreases sensitivity to change.
+People who have been trapped in war zones become de-sensitised to the horrors of war.
+They become less sensitive to serious injuries and violent deaths.

 Happiness is relative:

 Probably the most well-known example of how happiness is relative was explored by Brickman, Coates and Janoff-Bulman in 1987.
-The study, Lottery winners and accident victims, is happiness relative?, showed that even though there were extreme emotional responses of happiness and sadness for both sets of groups, the events did not result in long-term changes in their level of happiness.
+The study showed that even though there were extreme emotional responses of happiness and sadness.
+Both sets of groups did not result in long-term changes in their level of happiness.

 Revisions to the hedonic treadmill: